ankitasingh/Rumpus/README.md

 Rumpus is an Android Location Based Photo Sharing Application.
-It uses SherlockActionBar library for action compatability in Apndroid API versions<11.
+It uses SherlockActionBar library for action compatability in Android API versions<11.

  Create a new Android project in Eclipse using the ActionBarSherlockLibrary folder as the existing source.
 Create a new Android project in Eclipse using the Rumpus folder as the existing source.